Haleh-Alimohamadi/Haleh-Alimohamadi.github.io/_pages/teaching.md

 author_profile: true
 classes: wide
 ---
-<b>The meaning of life is to find your gift.
-The purpose of life is to give it away</b> (Pablo Picasso)
+<b>The Meaning of Life Is to Find Your Gift.
+The Purpose of Life Is to Give It Away</b> (Pablo Picasso)

 <p style='text-align: justify;'>
 Many statements discuss the incorporation of philosophies such as embracing growth mindsets while teaching.